 Since 2018, a lot of work has been done and the medium scores have been improved.
 On the diagram below, you can see that the average scores for data sharing, data rights, parental consent, data collection, data security, and school purposes have improved.

 Educational Institutions and organizations are worried about the introduction of new tech features and integrations and afraid that they will not be able to control it.
-Therefore, the key to solving this issue is awareness.
+Therefore, the key to solving this issue of technology education is awareness.

 A responsible startup and company should educate clients and explain the reasons why the tech solution is safe — what measures were taken to prevent data loss and improve privacy transparency.
 Thus, educational organizations will understand that using your product or service is not only beneficial but also safe.